-Two doses of Covishield have 65% efficacy against Delta strain, says Covid Working Group chief
+One dose of Covishield has 61% efficacy against Delta strain, two doses 65%: Vaccine panel chief

 NK Arora said that the decision to double the gap between two doses of Covishield was taken based on this data.

-A single shot of the Covishield vaccine has an efficacy of 61% against the Delta variant of coronavirus, while two doses provide 65% protection, NK Arora, the head of India’s Covid Working Group, told NDTV on Wednesday.
+A single shot of the Covishield vaccine has an efficacy of 61% against the Delta variant of coronavirus, while two doses provide 65% protection, NK Arora, the head of India’s Covid-19 Working Group of the National Technical Advisory Group on Immunisation, told NDTV on Wednesday.

 In an interview to the news channel, Arora referred to a study conducted by the Christian Medical College in Vellore, which was first reported last week.
 Arora said that the study was conducted “in the middle” of the second wave of the pandemic, which was majorly caused due to the B.1.617, or Delta variant, first detected in India.